uccubecats/LEOPARD/README.md

 LEOPARD is a research project to determine the efficacy of various materials of radiation mitigation in the space environment.
 It uses 8 RADFET radiation sensors shielded with carbon-carbon composites, polyethylene and carbon-carbon, or unshielded to determine the effect of these materials on radiation protection over time.

 This repository is used for the main computing system of the satellite.
 It is intended to run on an Arduino Uno R3.
-For more information, please find the documentation located in the UC CubeCats Google Drive.
+This repository includes the arduino sketch; for the libraries used in LEOPARD, please check out the [LEOPARD libraries repository](https://github.com/uccubecats/libraries).

 ## Setting Up Your Development Environment